 Ciara Fairley is experienced in all areas of real property and landlord and tenant law – commercial, residential and agricultural.
-She has reported cases in the Supreme Court, Court of Appeal, High Court, County Court and in various tribunals, where she appears frequently.
-She has experience in other areas of the law where they impinge on property related matters including professional negligence, planning, human rights, insolvency, breach of trust, undue influence and other equitable claims.
-She has also appeared in the Senior Courts Costs Office.
+She has reported cases in the Supreme Court, the Court of Appeal, and the High Court, as well as in the County Court and the various property tribunals, where she appears frequently.

 - BPTC – Outstanding – City University

 - GDL – Commendation - City University

 - PhD in Philosophy – Passed without corrections – UCL

 - MPhil in Philosophy – Informal distinction – UCL (joint highest mark across the Universities of London)